marionpobelle/TP-Optimization/README.md

 Each player has a hand formed from his deck.
 He starts with 4 cards in hand, then gains one more card each round.

 **-- Sequence --**\
-A round of play proceeds as follows:\
+A round proceeds as follows:\
 For each player:\
 1- mana+1.\
 2- draw a card from the deck, hand+1.\